Miroslav Blažević: Political engagement

 Blažević was an admirer of Franjo Tuđman with whom he maintained a friendship as well.
-Blažević was also a member of the former Croatian president Tuđman's conservative political party HDZ, but he publicly disagreed with his successor, the pro-European centrist politican Ivo Sanader.
+Blažević was also a member of the former Croatian president Tuđman's conservative political party HDZ, but he publicly disagreed with his successor, the pro-European centrist politician Ivo Sanader.
 Because of this, Blažević left the party in 2000 shortly after Tuđman's death, and then decided to run for President of Croatia as an independent candidate.
 Polls predicting the 2005 presidential election results usually gave him 1–2% of the vote.
 In the end he received 17,847 votes (0.80%) and was eliminated in the first round of the election.

 Following the presidential elections debacle he quit politics, until he appeared once again four years later at the 2009 Zagreb local elections where he successfully ran as HDZ candidate for the city council.
 He claimed that prime minister Ivo Sanader had talked him into re-joining the party and running for office.
 He was at the time the oldest serving member of the Zagreb City Council and a member of the city board for naming streets and squares.

 During World War II in Yugoslavia, Blažević's two brothers, Anto and Joso, were members of the Ustaše, a fascist organization which ruled Croatia at the time.
 They were both killed in combat, aged seventeen.
 Speaking of his brothers, Blažević stated: "I will never try to justify what they did, just like my father never tried to justify it.
 No normal person can support that which goes against humanity and civilised behaviour".